Master Liu Deming honoured

 as Vice President of the IKFF

-Master Liu Deming has been inducted as an honourary Vice President of the International
+Master Liu Deming inducted as honourary Vice President of the International Kung fu Federation.

 Latest News, Events, Workshops and Updates.